FACTBOX-Shipping companies react to Houthi attacks in Red Sea | Business

 The Norway-based fleet operator said on Jan.
 16 it would not trade any of its vessels through the Red Sea until the situation improves.
 KUEHNE + NAGEL

-Mediterranean Shipping Company (MSC) said on Dec.
+MSC Mediterranean Shipping Company (MSC) said on Dec.
 16 its ships would not transit through the Suez Canal.
-NIPPON YUSEN

-Japan's biggest shipper by sales suspended navigation through the Red Sea for all vessels it operates, a spokesperson told Reuters on Jan.
-16. OCEAN NETWORK EXPRESS
+NIPPON YUSEN Japan's biggest shipper by sales suspended navigation through the Red Sea for all vessels it operates, a spokesperson told Reuters on Jan.
+16.

-Ocean Network Express, a joint venture between Japan's Kawasaki Kisen Kaisha, Mitsui O.S.K.
+OCEAN NETWORK EXPRESS Ocean Network Express, a joint venture between Japan's Kawasaki Kisen Kaisha, Mitsui O.S.K.
 Lines and Nippon Yusen, said on Dec.
 19 it would reroute vessels from the Red Sea to the Cape of Good Hope or temporarily pause journeys and move to safe areas.
-OOCL

-The Hong Kong-headquartered container group said on Dec.
+OOCL The Hong Kong-headquartered container group said on Dec.
 21 it had instructed its vessels to either divert their route away from the Red Sea or suspend sailing.
 It also stopped accepting cargo to and from Israel until further notice.
-STAR BULK

-Star Bulk's CEO said on Feb.
+STAR BULK Star Bulk's CEO said on Feb.
 13 the Greece-headquartered company would halt sailings through the Red Sea after Yemen's Iran-aligned Houthis attacked two of its ships.
-TAILWIND SHIPPING LINES

-Lidl unit Tailwind Shipping Lines, which transports non-food goods for the discount supermarket chain and goods for third-party customers, said in December it was sailing around Africa for now.
-TORM
+TAILWIND SHIPPING LINES Lidl unit Tailwind Shipping Lines, which transports non-food goods for the discount supermarket chain and goods for third-party customers, said in December it was sailing around Africa for now.

-The Danish oil tanker group said on Jan.
+TORM The Danish oil tanker group said on Jan.
 12 it had decided to pause all transits through the southern Red Sea for now.
-WALLENIUS WILHELMSEN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)